DominikaSzu/js30-4/README.md

 # js30-4

 This project is a fourth challenge from Wes Bos Javascript30.
+These are the exercises with array methods (sort, reduce, map ecc.)

 ## Code Dependencies